Hello! I’m Andi, and it’s nice to meet you! I’m a food blogger, mom, wife, and your healthy dinner cheerleader.

 I knew something had to give, and that I wanted to experience food differently.
 It wasn’t until shortly after my daughter was born that I decided to make that change happen not just for me, but also for her.
 I didn’t want her to grow up on boxed meals, and I wanted to be the kind of mom who knew her way around the kitchen and how to make a great home-cooked meal.

-It was at this point that I enrolled in the School of Integrative Nutrition based in New York to become a nutrition health coach.
-I took the online program so I was able to study at night while my baby was sleeping.
+It was at this point that I enrolled in the School of Integrative Nutrition based in New York.
+I took an online program so I was able to study at night while my baby was sleeping.
 After building a true foundation for healthy meals and home cooking, I started to learn how to simplify our own meals and found easier ways to save time in the kitchen.

 I started my blog Andianne.com in 2018 as a result of everything I had learned.
 I wanted to share my new passion and all the recipes I was making!